aymanebenhima/react-checkpoint/README.md

      - `Description.js`
      - `Image.js`

-   - Each file should contain a React component that displays the respective property from the product object.
+   - Each file should contain a React component displaying the respective property from the product object.
      Example for `Name.js`:
      ```javascript
      // src/Name.js